comicrelief/lambda-wrapper/docs/services/SQSService.md

 1. You will be running the SQS-triggered lambdas in the same Serverless Offline context as your triggering lambda.
 Expect logs from both lambdas in the Serverless Offline output.

-2. If you await `sqs.send` you will effectively wait until all SQS-triggered lambdas (and possibly their own SQS-triggered lambdas) have all completed.
+2. If you await `sqs.publish` you will effectively wait until all SQS-triggered lambdas (and possibly their own SQS-triggered lambdas) have all completed.
 This is necessary to avoid any pending execution (i.e. the lambda terminating before its async processes are completed).

 3. If the triggered lambda incurs an exception, this will be propagated upstream, effectively killing the execution of the calling lambda.